 - Replace incandescent bulbs with fluorescent or LED bulbs.
 Understand and reduce as much phantom load as possible.
 Phantom load, also known as vampire power, is energy to which you are using but the use of which is not easily apparent.
 Electronic appliances which are switched off or on stand-by mode continue to use electricity.
 Consider unplugging the appliance or put it on a power strip or surge protector which can be turned off when not in use.

 - Weatherize your home.
 There are many sources available to educate you on the ways in which you can do this yourself aside from a company performing an audit.
 Good sources of information can be obtained from the Department for Energy Development and Independence, 500 Mero Street, 12th Floor, Capital Plaza Tower, Frankfort, KY 40601, (502) 564-7192 or (800) 282-0868.
-You might also access energysavers.gov for other energy saving advice here.
-For general information on energy saving tips, please download this booklet from the U.S. Department of Energy.
+You might also access energysavers.gov for other energy saving advice.
+Kentucky’s Energy and Environment Cabinet also has information on energy saving tips and information geared toward propane customers.

 Financial assistance may be available through governmental agencies.
 Consumers experiencing hardship are encouraged to explore the possibility of getting financial help.
 For more information on available assistance, click on the following links: